codeinred/tuplet/README.md

 ## Benchmarks

-The compiler is signifigantly better at optimizing memory-intensive operations on `tuplet::tuplet` when compared to `std::tuplet`, with a measured speedup of 2x when copying vectors of 256 elements, and a speedup up 2.25x for vectors of 512 elements containing homogenous tuples (tuples where all types are identical, test size 8 bytes per element).
+The compiler is signifigantly better at optimizing memory-intensive operations on `tuplet::tuple` when compared to `std::tuple`, with a measured speedup of 2x when copying vectors of 256 elements, and a speedup up 2.25x for vectors of 512 elements containing homogenous tuples (tuples where all types are identical, test size 8 bytes per element).